 Compute the overall yield of hexaphenbenzene.
-What would the overall yield be if stillbene was converted to the dibromide in 25% yield?
+What would the overall yield be if the yield be if stillbene coverted to the dibromide in 25%?

 Computing a grade for the product for experiments 7-9.
 It works sort of like bowling.
 The product grade depends on how much starting the student request for the experiment where it is used.
-Use this formula to compute their score [100% - ((request/150)100) = score].
+Use this formulat to compute their score [100% - ((request/150)100) = score].
 Therefore, If a student request 150mg they get a product score of 0%.
 If they request nothing they get a product score of 100%.

-At the end of this lab pass out a sheet of your student's names so they can indicate what they need for experiment 10.
+At the end of this lab pass out a sheet of your student's names so they can indicate what they need for experiement 10.
 During free time in the next lab you weigh-out their requests for diphenyl acetylene and give it to them, scoring them appropriately